xkevin190/simple-ETH-wallet/README.md

 ## Simple Wallet ETH

 Welcome to the Ethereum Wallet!
 This application is a test app designed to showcase the functionality of viewing Ethereum (ETH) wallet data without the capability to send transactions.
-It provides a secure environment for users to explore their Ethereum balances, transaction history, and view NFT (Non-Fungible Token) tokens associated with their wallet.
+It provides a environment for users to explore their Ethereum balances, transaction history, and view NFT (Non-Fungible Token) tokens associated with their wallet.

 ### Ethereum Wallet (SwiftUI) - Application Overview